Optimizing Pandas Chunksize for 10M Row Fare Files

 def _compute_chunk_hash(df: pd.DataFrame) -> str:

-"""Generate deterministic MD5 hash for audit trail verification."""
+"""Generate a deterministic MD5 hash of a chunk for audit-trail verification."""

 return hashlib.md5(pd.util.hash_pandas_object(df).values.tobytes()).hexdigest()